top of page

 Viet Nam (2007)[3]

-Of these first-time Council members, eight were – at the time of their election – relatively new UN Members States.
-Seven of these were previously part of larger countries.
+Of these first-time Council members, nine were – at the time of their election – relatively new UN Members States.
+Eight of these were previously part of larger countries.
 Four were former republics of the Soviet Union: Azerbaijan, Estonia, Kazakhstan and Lithuania.
-Two were constituent parts of the former Yugoslavia: Bosnia and Herzegovina, and Croatia.
+Three were constituent parts of the former Yugoslavia: Bosnia and Herzegovina, Croatia and Slovenia.
 Slovakia was formerly one half of Czechoslovakia.
 Switzerland became a UN member state in 2002 after a national referendum.

 Only two of these first-time members – Guatemala and the Dominican Republic – were previously unsuccessful candidates.
 In 2006, after a three-week deadlock in the General Assembly between Guatemala and Venezuela, both countries withdrew so that Panama could be elected as a compromise candidate to fill the seat accorded to their region.
 The Dominican Republic lost elections in 1982 (to Nicaragua), in 2001 (to Mexico), and in 2007 (to Costa Rica), before being elected in 2018.

-The attached table shows, by region, the 61 UN Member States which, following the 2022 elections, will not have served on the Security Council as of 2023.
-The regional group with the highest number of States never having served is Asia-Pacific, i.e., 28 States out of the 53 members in the group eligible for election to the Council.
-The regional groups which have the lowest number of States never having served on the Council are Eastern Europe (seven out of 22 eligible States) and Western European and Other States (six out of 26 eligible States).
+The attached table shows, by region, the 61 UN Member States which will have never served on the Security Council as of 2025.
+The regional group with the highest number of States never having served is Asia-Pacific, i.e., 28 States out of the 53 members in the group eligible for election to the Council[3].
+The regional groups which have the lowest number of States never having served on the Council are Eastern Europe (seven out of 22 eligible States [4]) and Western European and Other States (six out of 26 eligible States[5]).
 The tally for all UN regional groups is as follows:

 Africa: 9 out of 54